andrjas/data_check/docs/pipelines.md

 ## Generating pipeline checks

-Like [generating expectation files](csv_checks.md#generating-expectation-files) you can also run `data_check --generate` for a pipeline.
+Like [generating expectation files](csv_checks.md#generating-expectation-files) you can also run `data_check gen` for a pipeline.
 In this mode the pipeline is executed, but each _check_ step will generate the CSV files instead of running the actual checks.
 Adding `--force` will overwrite existing CSV files.